How to choose a massage table that is right for me?

 Lower End – can’t say I recommend these as such but I do own some and they do the job very well enough

 Firm n Fold – note, these guys do have higher end tables that I haven’t yet tried so it is possible they are really good.
-I just bought one for about $300 and it’s OK, it does the job but isn’t my table of preference, it has rounded corners which don’t really work for my massage style, most of my clients arms continuously fall off the table, a square cornered table holds their shoulders up better, giving a better posture for the massage..
+I just bought one for about $300 and it’s OK, it does the job but isn’t my table of preference, it has rounded corners which don’t really work for my massage style, most of my clients arms continuously fall off the table, a square cornered table with sight curve on the corners holds their shoulders up better, giving a better posture for the massage..
 I would recommend this table as an easy first purchase but if I could get a second hand table of Jorgen Sorensen or Earthlite brand I would much prefer that.

 Firm n Fold also sell a vinyl covering for any table of approx 72 cm which again is perfect if you plan to use an electric blanket in winter.